daniil5469/tg-bot-testing-course/README.md

 # 🧑‍💻 Author

-Made with 💙 for the Telegram API Testing Mini-Course Follow along on my [LinkedIn](https://www.linkedin.com/in/daniil-shapovalov/) or Telegram channel @softwaretestersnotes 🎓py
+Made with 💙 for the Telegram API Testing Mini-Course Follow along on my [LinkedIn](https://www.linkedin.com/in/daniil-shapovalov/) or Telegram channel @softwaretestersnotes 🎓

 # 🤖 Testronaut Bot